ikzelf/zbxdb/doc/getting_started.md

 A Postgres cluster is very similar to a SQLServer instance.
 A cockroach cluster can have many nodes.
 That cluster is handled by a single host.

+# setup
-To do that, create a simple user that has the ability to use cron, zabbix_sender and is able to connect to the server or proxy port, as wel as a creating a connection to the remote database[s].
+To do that, create a simple OS user that has the ability to use cron, zabbix_sender and is able to connect to the server or proxy port, as wel as a creating a connection to the remote database[s].
 For example create user zbxdb.

 logon as zbxdb